ICONVCTL(3) Library Functions Manual ICONVCTL(3)

 argument should be a const int *, pointing to an int value.
 A non-zero value is used to enable transliteration in the conversion.
 A zero value disables it.

-argument should be an int * which will receive 1 if "illegal sequence discard and continue" is enabled in the conversion, or 0 otherwise.
+argument should be an int * which will receive 1 if "discard invalid multibyte sequence from the input and continue" is enabled in the conversion, or 0 otherwise.

 argument should be a const int *, pointing to an int value.
-A non-zero value is used to enable "illegal sequence discard and continue" in the conversion.
+A non-zero value is used to enable "discard invalid multibyte sequence from the input and continue" in the conversion.
 A zero value disables it.

 The iconvctl function returns 0 if it succeeds.
 In case of error, it sets errno and returns -1.